hapax/hapax.github.io/assets/teaching.md

 Some students seem to have a natural yen for walking.
 They can walk faster, and for longer distances; some hike outside of class, run the school club, and participate in competitions.
-Should we channel our resources towards these "natural walkers"?
+Maybe we should channel our resources towards these "natural walkers" and let the rest opt out.
-What if we were to learn that walking was a skill that could be developed, and natural ability mattered much less than the motivation to develop it?
-What if studies revealed that most of these "natural walkers" had pivotal experiences of non-scrubland hiking?
+But walking is a skill that can be developed, and most of these "natural walkers" are in fact *motivated by non-scrubland experiences*.
+Their parents took them out into nature, or they read about inspiring walks in a book with pictures.
+They don't visit the scrubland in their free time!
+These non-scrubland experiences, rather than natural ability, pushed them to develop their walking skills.

-The way to fix these classes is obvious: we should stop marching students through the scrubland.
+The fix is clear: we should stop marching students through the scrubland.
 Instead, we should guide them into varied and stimulating terrain, through forests, along canyons, and towards the strange rock formations in the distance.
 With time, they could learn to camp in the wilderness, explore uncharted wastes and conquer summits.
-We would stop dividing the class into those with and without ability, but rather, those with and without *interest*, since we would see that this is the primary determinant of walking skill.
-But I think interest would blossom in unexpected places.
+I think interest would blossom in unexpected places.
-By going on real hikes, students would discover that hiking is not about the act of walking, but rather using walking to experience and understand a world rich in wonder.
+This would stop wasting student time, improve social outcomes by attracting more students into the field, and perhaps most importantly, show them that there is a whole natural world out there to be explored and relished.
+And they don't need to become a professional hiker to enjoy the odd stroll, any more than they need to be a professional writer to read the odd book.
+Some students would still hate hiking, probably, but so many more would be enriched.

 #### Shrubbification